We are delighted to announce that HYPNOTYST (Brodie Gee) is the awardee of Yamaha’s first-ever Tileyard Education Bursary!

 What are your goals/aspirations for your music?

-My main goal and aspiration with my music is that people will feel uplifted when they hear it and that they will want to dance with joy.
+My main goal and aspiration with my music are that people will feel uplifted when they hear it and that they will want to dance with joy.
 As I mentioned before I intend my music to be very healing so every song was composed with this concept in mind, but also at the same time with the ability to inspire balance and harmony within my listeners.
 One of my main goals is for my music to reach as wide an audience as possible and to be enjoyed by as many people as possible all over the globe, using the plan I have for the next 12 months.

 What can we expect over the next 12 months?

 I am planning a series of single releases over the next year, culminating in an album with all of these singles on them.
 I, of course, have a whole marketing plan to create as much content as possible to accompany my singles and drive as much new audience to my music and artistic vision as possible.
 I plan on tapping into the spiritual end of the music industry so that I am also creating healing music in the style of binaural beats alongside my usual Electro House style and vibe.
-Along with the singles and album releases I am planning the biggest tour I have taken to date, across the UK, Ireland and Europe, with possible Canadian dates, but these are yet to be confirmed.
-I live to play live, indeed many people say they see an exciting fired up version of HYPNOTYST on stage, who is normally calm and balanced off stage!
+Along with the singles and album releases, I am planning the biggest tour, I have taken to date, across the UK, Ireland and Europe, with possible Canadian dates, but these are yet to be confirmed.
+I love to play live, indeed many people say they see an exciting fired up version of HYPNOTYST on stage, who is normally calm and balanced off stage!
 I very much look forward to returning back to the stage and performing in as many places as possible, as I really feel at my best when on stage sharing my music with an audience, especially when they are dancing along!

 I have been commissioned to compose several pieces in addition to my usual work to accompany podcasts, short films, and possible sync work, so that is an avenue I am exploring at the moment.
 Since I have been awarded this amazing Yamaha bursary, I am going to make a series of videos showing each product I was awarded and how they are employed in my music, songwriting and productions.
 I am going to showcase these videos through Youtube and Instagram TV, and am very excited to share this journey with my audience.
-One final point to note is that being part of Tileyard I have co-written a large amount of tracks and several have been pitched to record and publishing companies, and they have also resulted in great collaborations with some excellent artists.
+One final point to note is that being part of Tileyard I have co-written a large number of tracks and several have been pitched to record and publishing companies, and they have also resulted in great collaborations with some excellent artists.
 So watch out for the release of these collaborations as well!

 How has your time at Tileyard been like so far?